farisachugthai/dynamic_ipython/docs/source/jobcontrol.rst

 ===========
 Job Control
 ===========

 .. module:: job_control
     :synopsis: Provide job control for IPython.

-Import module 'jobctrl' to launch and interact with background processes by prepending system commands with '&', or to kill foreground tasks that are preventing you from continuing with your work and are just too stubborn to die with the usual ctrl+C.
+Import module 'jobctrl' to launch and interact with background processes by prepending system commands with :kbd:`&`, or to kill foreground tasks that are preventing you from continuing with your work and are just too stubborn to die with the usual :kbd:`Ctrl-C`.

 Killing foreground tasks
 ------------------------